Drinking Tap Water in Bali: Safe, Risky, or Just a Bad Idea?

 No, Bali tap water is not safe to drink.
 It’s not purified nor does it meet international standards.
 Due to the lack of government-regulated purification standards, the tap water may contain bacteria, viruses, and parasites.

 Tap water in Bali might contain harmful bacteria and parasites like E.coli which can give you Traveller’s Diarrhea if ingested.
-Aside from the harmful contaminants, Bali tap water might also have unwanted traces of metals, dirt, and sediment.

 Can I drink tap water in Bali hotels?

-You should not drink tap water in Bali hotels.
+You should not drink tap water in any Bali hotels.
 It does not matter whether it’s a 5-star luxury resort, family-owned homestay, or a run down hostel.

 Always request bottled water from the hotel staff, or buy your own from a local convenience store.